-Shirish Deshpande from Belgaum can draw beautiful pictures on canvas using ballpoint pens.
+Shirish Deshpande from Belagavi creates beautiful pictures on canvas using ballpoint pens.
 It is just amazing, the pictures speak to you and unless told you will not recognize they have been made by using a ballpoint pen.

 In 2008, Shirish started painting again.
 One day, with his one-foot by-one-foot hardboard waiting, he readied to approach it with his brush but instead picked up a multi-colored ballpoint pen and started hatching.
-Several layers and one and-a-half day later, he finished his first ballpoint ‘painting.’
-He was astonished with the result and got down to making four more.
+Several layers and a one-and-a-half day later, he finished his first ballpoint ‘painting.’
+He was astonished by the result and got down to make four more.

 After years of designing for varied people, he concluded that he needed an outlet that would help him realize his creative potential in a more satisfying way.
 Art for Shirish like for many other people became the most meaningful part of life and a source of much fun and relaxation.

 Anything that touches my heart through the eyes especially the effects of light, appeals to me to be the subject of my paintings.
 But The city of Belagavi lacks a good Art gallery, we have created awareness with World Art day events and others to give scope to the local artists but with no proper art gallery it becomes difficult for artists to have their exhibitions, Shirish added.